HydrologicEngineeringCenter/WAT/DistributedComputeConfiguration.md

     </property>
 ```

-Also the following -D flags will need to be uncommented and properly set (on master and compute nodes)…
-This would be needed at Amazon to configure a different Discovery mechanism.
-Command to launch compute nodes would also change.
+Also the following -D flags will need to be uncommented and properly set (on master and compute nodes) Command to launch compute nodes would also change.

 vmparam -DGridGainComputePlugin.configFile="C:\Programs\HEC-WAT\HEC-WAT\ignite\default-config.xml"

-and this –d flag will need to be commented on the master and compute nodes
 #for master node: comment out the following line if this is master node
 #vmparam -Djava.rmi.server.hostname=127.0.0.1

 Another alternative method is to use TcpDiscoverySpi – which allows for a static ip address for the master.
 In this configuration each compute node will broadcast back to a specified master ip address and port.
+This would be needed at Amazon to configure a different Discovery mechanism.
 ```
   <property name="deploymentMode" value="SHARED"/>
   <property name="discoverySpi">